dante-signal31/Prince_of_Unity/README.md

 Testing scenes have their own game managers so they can be run on their own.

-Feel free to propose any pull request, just make sure that existing tests pass correctly and that any new functionality comes with new tests to cover it.
+Feel free to propose any pull request.
+Just make sure that existing tests pass correctly and that any new functionality comes with new tests to cover it.

 All the codebase is covered with an open source BSD-3 license, so you have plenty of room to